ejhedman/drugbot/public/docs/faq.md

 **A:**
 1. Document the incorrect information
 2. Research the correct information from reliable sources
-3. Update the data in DrugBot if you have edit permissions
+3. Update the data in Drugissimo if you have edit permissions
 4. Contact your system administrator if you need help
 5. Consider adding a note about the correction

 ## Security & Privacy

-### Q: Is my data secure in DrugBot?
+### Q: Is my data secure in Drugissimo?
-**A:** DrugBot implements several security measures:
+**A:** Drugissimo implements several security measures:
 - Secure authentication (in production)
 - Row-level security policies
 - Input validation and sanitization